Easy garden designs that also help native pollinators

 More lighting information:

-Pollinator-friendly landscape management practices
+Pollinator-friendly landscape practices

 Create a bee hotel